qitta/libhugin/docs/developer_api/api.rst

 tsmdmovie.py (the provider implementation) and a tsmdmovie.py (the plugin description) file, which is needed by yapsy, see :ref:`pluginsys`.

+As we want to use genre normalization (:ref:`genrenorm`), we will also create a tsmd.genre file.

 Creating our provider skeleton files:

 .. code-block:: sh